SupaaHiro/schwifty-lab/blog-posts/20251121-ckad/article_EN.md

 ## Understanding Deployment Strategies in Kubernetes

-Modern application delivery often requires updating workloads with **zero downtime**.
-Kubernetes provides native primitives---Deployments, Services, labels, and rolling updates---that help implement common release strategies without external tools.
+Modern application delivery often requires updating workloads with zero downtime.
+Kubernetes provides native primitives — Deployments, Services, labels, and rolling updates — that make it possible to implement common release strategies without relying on external tools.

 In this exercise, we focus on two CKAD-relevant patterns:

--   **Blue/Green deployments** --- keep two versions running side-by-side; switch traffic by updating labels/selectors.
+-   **Blue/Green deployments** — keep two versions running side by side and switch traffic by updating labels and selectors.
--   **Canary deployments** --- send a small portion of traffic to the new version for validation before rolling out fully.
+-   **Canary deployments** — send a small portion of traffic to the new version for validation before rolling it out fully.

-Both examples use only Kubernetes-native mechanisms.
+Both examples rely only on Kubernetes-native mechanisms.

 ## Hands-On Challenge: Blue/Green Deployment

-A Blue/Green deployment is a release strategy that uses two identical environments — one running the current version of an application (Blue) and one running the new version (Green).
+A Blue/Green deployment uses two identical environments: one running the current version (Blue) and the other running the new version (Green).

 We'll run two Deployments:

--   **blue-app** --- version 1
+-   **blue-app** — version 1
--   **green-app** --- version 2
+-   **green-app** — version 2

 Traffic will be routed through a Service that selects which version to expose.

-Before we start, we need to create a ConfigMap to hold two simple HTML files representing each version "color".
+Before starting, create a ConfigMap containing two simple HTML files representing each version’s “color.”

 ```yaml
 apiVersion: v1